Be careful when selecting a tax return preparer

-Never have your refund or any portion of your refund direct-deposited into an account under the return preparer’s control.
-Although you can split your refund among up to three different bank accounts, a return preparer is not authorized to have your refund deposited into a bank account under his or her control, even if you owe the preparer a fee for preparing your tax return.
+Never have your refund or any portion of your refund direct deposited into an account under the return preparer’s control.
+Although you can split your refund among up to three different bank accounts, a return preparer isn't authorized to have your refund deposited into an account under his or her control, even if you owe the preparer a fee for preparing your tax return.

 As explained on IRS Form 8888, Allocation of Refund (Including Savings Bond Purchases), the bank account must be in your name.
-Don't request a deposit of your refund to an account that isn't in your name, such as your tax return preparer's bank account.
-Although you may owe your return preparer a fee for preparing and filing your tax return, don't have any part of your refund deposited into the return preparer's bank account to pay the fee.
+Don't request a deposit of your refund to an account that isn't in your name.

-If you are a victim of return preparer fraud or misconduct
+If you are a victim of tax return preparer fraud or misconduct

 No matter how you find out you’re the victim of return preparer fraud or misconduct, you need to take the following steps: